 On receipt of your medication requirements, which will be issued to you by the hospital, please bring this to the surgery or post via S.A.E. before your supply of medication has run out.

 Hospital requests for change of medication will be checked by the GP first, and if necessary your Doctor will issue you with a Prescription.
 The Practice will endeavour to issue you with your prescription on that day, but it cannot be issued until your medical details are checked by the Doctor, your prescription should normally be ready by 4pm on that day, or you may be advised to attend the next day.
+The Practice also have Pharmacy Technicians who may also contact you regarding your medication – this includes any regular prescriptions and any discharge letter follow up.
+Our technicians are in the Practice one day a week and may ask you to come for an appointment with them.

 The Doctors will review your medication, regularly, which may involve changes to your tablets, in accordance with current health Board policies.
 Please be reassured that this will not affect your treatment.